Microsoft EA

 Negotiating Beyond Price

-• Services Included: Negotiate the price, range, and quality of services included in the agreement.
+• Scope of Services: Negotiate the type, range, and quality of services included in the EA.
+This could involve support, training, or consulting services.

 Common Mistakes to Avoid